centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

   The name of the input.
 Must be unique.
 Serialization protocol
   The protocol that was used to serialize the data.
   Can be either *BBDO* or *NDO*.
-NDO is an legacy textual protocol with inferior performance, data density and security.
+NDO is a legacy textual protocol with inferior performance, data density and security.
 BBDO is a next-generation binary protocol that is effective and secure.
 NDO is deprecated.
 It should never be used for a new software installation.